JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 This operator calculates ObsDiagnostics representing single-level background errors of the simulated variables.

-It should be used as a component of the `Composite` observation operator (with another component handling the calculation of model equivalents of observation).
+It should be used as a component of the :ref:`Composite <obsops_composite>` observation operator (with another component handling the calculation of model equivalents of observation).
 It populates all requested ObsDiagnostics called :code:`<var>_background_error`, where :code:`<var>` is the name of a simulated variable, by copying the :code:`<var>_background_error` GeoVaL at the observation